Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Direct Numerical Simulation

 \section{Direct Numerical Simulation}

 Over the past decade, due to the increasing abundance of high-performance computing resources, several studies probed different types of stratified flows by using DNS \citep[e.g.,][]{flores11,garcia11,brethouwer12,chung12,ansorge14,shah14,he15,he16b}.
 These studies provided valuable insights into the dynamical and statistical properties of these flows (e.g., intermittency, structure parameters).
-In the present study, we use a DNS database which was previously generated by using a massively parallel DNS code, called HERCULES \citep{he16a}, for the parameterization of optical turbulence \citep{he16c}.
+In the present study, we use a DNS database, which was previously generated by using a massively parallel DNS code, called HERCULES \citep{he16a}, for the parametrization of optical turbulence \citep{he16c}.
+The verification of HERCULES has been conducted in the appendix of ~\cite{he16a}.
+We solved the normalized Navier\textendash Stokes and temperature equations in an open channel driven by a streamwise pressure gradient, as shown in Eqs.~\ref{eqn_mass}\textendash \ref{eqn_energy} (using Einstein's summation notation for subscripts $i$ and $j$):